Developer facing charges in alleged gas station fraud

 Repair expenses have already cost Singh more than $200,000 to bring everything up to code.

 Singh alleges on top of the other issues that the station was poorly built, with curbs for the driveway left unfinished and cracking pavement in several places.

-55-year-old Alexandr Shcolyar of Richmond Hill was arrested on Canada Day, and is charged with uttering a forged document and fraud over $5, 000.
+55-year-old Alexandr Shcolyar of Richmond Hill was arrested on Canada Day, and charged with uttering a forged document and fraud over $5,000.

 CTV News tried to speak with Shcolyar, who had no comment.

-Shcolyar’s lawyer has not responded to our requests.
+Shcolyar’s lawyer did not respond to our requests.

 All charges laid against Shcolyar were later withdrawn.